molpro/iterative-solver/README.md

 In many programs there are special containers for storing the vectors and operating on them.
 This might be for efficiency reasons, e.g. exploiting symmetry of the problem, or for collecting metadata, e.g. memory usage and operation count.
-In either case, IterativeSolver is templated on container types to ease adaptation.
+In either case, The code is templated on container types to ease adaptation.

 To avoid the code-bloat of header only libraries all of the numerically intensive work is specialised for `double` and `std::complex<double>` types.
 This makes recompilation of IterativeSolver with different container types very fast.